-We operate as nonprofit corporation in Montana with 501(c)(3) tax exemption.
-SCRC does not fall under any county or state organization that relies on tax dollars to operate.
-Examples of other nonprofit organizations in Anaconda are the Elks, AWARE, Kiwanis, Rotary, and others.
+SCRC operates as a nonprofit corporation in Montana with 501(c)(3) tax exemption.
+We do not fall under any county or state agency that relies on tax dollars to operate.
+Examples of other nonprofit organizations in Anaconda are the Elks, AWARE, Inc., Kiwanis, Rotary, and others.
 None of these organizations are tax-supported services for the community.
 SCRC, likewise, cannot vote to put a bond measure on the ballot nor raise taxes to support itself.
 The SCRC board is made up of community residents who serve as volunteers to oversee the organization.

-We will tap into various sources: grants, earned income, foundations, corporations, and other donors.
-Federal, state, and local government grants help fund many programs provided by nonprofits; SCRC will compete for such grants when available.
+We will tap into various funding sources: earned income, partners, grants, foundations, corporations, and individual donors.
+Federal, state, and local governmental grants help fund many programs provided by nonprofits; SCRC will compete for such grants when available.
 Government help may also come in the form of a land donation from Anaconda-Deer Lodge County (property on which to construct the building) or in the form of a Community Development Block Grant for facility construction.
 None of these funding possibilities is tied to raising local taxes.

 We are in the process of raising funds to construct the building, and we are also fundraising for an endowment fund.
 The endowment will be used to defray operating expenses that our low user fees will not cover.
 Individuals and organizations can support SCRC’s endowment and its other funds with tax-deductible contributions.